-Cake decorating dragees are tiny small colourful balls (similar to sprinkles but round) that are sweet and crunchy to the bite and are often used for decorating cakes, cupcakes and cookies alike.
-These are quite commonly found in gold and silver colors but are also available in an array of many other colors.
+Cake decorating dragees are tiny small colorful balls (similar to sprinkles but round) that are sweet and crunchy to the bite.
+These dragees are often used for decorating cakes, cupcakes, and cookies alike.
+They are quite commonly found in gold and silver colors but are also available in an array of many other colors.
 And they come in many different sizes too.
 Some are as small as 2mm in diameter but most common ones are about 4mm in diameter.
 Sugar dragees can typically be purchased from any cake decorating supplies stores.
 If you are looking for online supply, can also buy them online here.
 Most of the time, these dragees are colored and therefore ready to be used.
 The white dragees are also ready to use as white dragees but since they are white, they can be used as the base for making your own colored sugar dragees.

 Lets look at each method and the supplies needed to color dragees: